Undead Bank Service?

 In my house the resounding answer to that query is absolutely not, however, in other houses maybe not as much.

-My bank certainly is pricing cheques such that they don’t want me to use them, if possible.
-I also got some excellent comments that pointed out many banks give their customers free cheques (PC Financial was mentioned by name), so I do feel like quite the dunderhead not getting free cheques.
-I vow here that next time I will ask for free cheques, because as we know at the Bank Everything is Negotiable.
+My bank certainly is pricing cheques such that they don't want me to use them, if possible.
+I also got some excellent comments.
+They pointed out that many banks give their customers free cheques.
+PC Financial was mentioned by name.
+I do feel like quite the dunderhead for not getting free cheques.
+I vow here that next time I will ask for free cheques.
+As we know, at the Bank Everything is Negotiable.

 It should be possible to not write another cheque, but is it practical for all of us?